B. J. Hill (American football): New York Giants

 The New York Giants selected Hill in the third round with the 69th overall pick in the 2018 NFL draft.
 Hill was the fifth defensive tackle drafted in 2018.
 The pick used to select Hill was acquired from the Tampa Bay Buccaneers in exchange for Jason Pierre-Paul.
 On June 7, 2018, the Giants signed Hill to a four-year, $4.04 million contract that includes a signing bonus of $1.02 million.
 In Week 3, against the Houston Texans, he recorded his first career sack.
 In the next game, a loss to the New Orleans Saints, he recorded his second sack of the season.
+In Week 13, against the Chicago Bears, he had three sacks in the 30–27 overtime win.
+He finished the 2018 season with 5.5 sacks, 48 total tackles, and two passes defended.